Frequently Asked Questions

 When do the programs run?

-The Exercise Treatment Program is funded until 30th of June 2022.
-Programs will be delivered across all 9 local government areas during this time.
-The number of classes during this time will be based on referral demand in each area as classes need a minimum of 6 participants to commence.
+The Exercise Treatment Program will run through to the 30th of September 2024.
+Programs will be delivered across all 17 local government areas during this time.
+The number of classed during this time will be based on referral demand in each area as classes need a minimum of 6 participants to commence.